spoonrabbit/techup-project/README.md

-This is a tech up webapp project I created to generate quotes related to the future!
+This is a tech up webapp project I created to rabdomly generate futures tools!